-The MOOC Case Book: Case Studies in MOOC Design,
+The MOOC Case Book: Case Studies in MOOC Design, Development and Implementation

 - Dr. Badrul H. Khan (Honorary Distinguished Professor of E-Learning, Egyptian E-Learning University)

 With the advancement of digital learning technologies, knowledge sharing for the purpose of education and training has accelerated to a point we have never experienced before.
 The availability of powerful delivery tools and the intentions and interests for sharing knowledge with greater audiences are the major driving forces behind the growth of Massive Open Online Courses or MOOCs.

 While there are many benefits to MOOCs, they currently face several challenges.
 Design, development, implementation and evaluation of open and distributed learning systems (e.g., MOOCs) require thoughtful analysis and investigation.
 But most people have no idea how or where to begin.
 Khan’s E-Learning Framework provides a comprehensive structure for analyzing the issues involving the design, development, implementation and evaluation of e-learning initiatives.

 The book is organized into eight major sections aligned with the eight dimensions of Khan’s E-Learning Framework.
 Based on one of the eight dimensions listed below, each chapter will present a case study illustrating a significant challenge or issue faced by MOOC stakeholders.

 - The pedagogical dimension refers to teaching and learning.
 This dimension addresses issues concerning content analysis, audience analysis, goal analysis, media analysis, design approach, organization and methods and instructional strategies for MOOC environments.

 - The technological dimension examines issues of MOOC technology infrastructure, hardware and software, including issues pertaining to capacity, compatibility, security, and scalability.